Outsourcing Control requires Control Complexity: Materials and Methods

-\section{Measures of the Information Flow}
+\subsection{Measures of the Information Flow}

 We measure the importance of an information flow by calculating the difference between the actual distribution and the closest distribution without the information flow in question.
+In Figure \ref{fig:6} we emphasize the measured connection by a dashed arrow.
 The set of distributions without this information flow is called a split system.
-More precisely, the measures for the different information flows in the system are defined in the following way. \begin{de} Let $M$ be a set of positive probability distributions on a state space $\mathcal{Z}$.
+More precisely, the measure in case of a split system $M$ is defined in the following way. \paragraph{Definition} Let $M$ be a set of positive probability distributions on a state space $\mathcal{Z}$, referred to as split system.
 Then we define the measure $\Psi_{M}$, by minimizing the Kullback-Leibler divergence between the split system $M$ and the full distribution $P$

-\end{de} Most of the discussed measures have a closed form solution and can be written in the form of sums of (conditional) mutual information terms.
-The mutual information $I(Z_1 ; Z_2)$ and the conditional mutual information, $I(Z_{1} ; Z_{2} \vert Z_{3})$, are defined as follows
+Most of the discussed measures have a closed form solution and can be written in the form of sums of conditional mutual information terms.
+The conditional mutual information, $I(Z_{1} ; Z_{2} \vert Z_{3})$, is defined in \eqref{eq:mutualinf}